toptnc/modarchive/README.md

 # modarchive
 Small Bash script to retrieve a play tunes from modarchive.org<br/>
-This script plays tunes from http://modarchive.org in<br/>
-It can fetch files from various categories<br/>

 This script is released under the terms of GNU GPL V3 License

+# Requirements
+This script requires various tools to work.
+* mikmod, opencp or audacious
+* wget
+* sed
+* grep
+* awk

 # Configuration
 This script uses mikmod to play tunes by default, but you can override this and other settings with a .modarchiverc file located in $HOME directory.
 This is an example of .modarchiverc file to use audacious instead mikmod.